-It really doesn’t matter why you’re looking for the best vitamin for your dog, because the answer is always the same …
+It really doesn’t matter why you’re looking for the best vitamin for your dog.
+At the end of the day, the answer is always the same …

 Is it a real vitamin or a fake one?

-This is an important question to ask because real vitamins are very different than the ones in most dog foods or treats.
+This is an important question to ask because … real vitamins are very different than the ones in most dog foods and treats.

-What’s The Difference Between Real Vitamins And Fake Vitamins?
+The Difference Between Real Vitamins And Fake Vitamins

-Synthetic vitamins are in pretty much every product you buy for you and for your dog.
-So what’s the problem?
+Synthetic vitamins are in most products you buy for you and for your dog.

-Similarly, the only part of the vitamin E complex that can be called vitamin E is the tocopherol portion, which is also only a small portion of the entire complex.
+Similarly, the only part of the vitamin E complex that can be called vitamin E is the tocopherol portion.
+And like ascorbic acid in vitamin C, it’s only a small portion of the entire complex.

 Right Handed Or Left Handed?
 Does It Matter?

-Just as hands and gloves come in mirror-image pairs, many molecules also come in left and right handed forms.
+Just like hands come in mirror-image pairs, many molecules also come in left and right handed forms.
 And their biologic activity is related to their handedness.

 And orientation matters …

 We can only use right handed sugar.
-Left handed sugar is completely indigestible and it’s used in some artificial sweeteners such as Natrulose.[Related] What fillers are hiding in your dog’s supplements?
-Find out here
+Left handed sugar is used in artificial sweeteners and is completely indigestible.

 But the body doesn’t use the mirror image l form – it’s just excreted from the kidneys.

-When synthetic vitamins and minerals are manufactured, they are fundamentally different than their real food counterparts.
+When synthetic vitamins and minerals are manufactured, they’re fundamentally different than their real food counterparts.
 Not only are they missing many key components, they’re just mirror images of real vitamins.

 Do Synthetic Vitamins Work The Same?

-Experiments show that synthetic vitamins don’t always behave like their food derived counterparts.
+Experiments show that synthetic vitamins don’t always behave like their natural counterparts.

-So those vitamin isolates made in labs don’t behave the same as real vitamins with all their cofactors present.
+These studies show that vitamins made in labs don’t behave the same as real vitamins.
 And that’s a problem for two reasons:

 Let’s take a closer look at that last point …